mutwirimwenda/alx-system_engineering-devops/0x00-shell_basics/README.md

 17. [Tree](./102-tree) - Create directories `welcome/`, `welcome/to/` and
     `welcome/to/school` in the current directory.
-18. [Life is a series of commas, not periods](./103-commas) - List all files and directories in cwd, separated by commas, directory names ending with slash, listing alpha ordered, except for `.` and `..` listed at beginning Use only digits and letters to sort; Digits come first and listing ends with a new line.
+18. [Life is a series of commas, not periods](./103-commas) - List all files and directories in CWD, separated by commas, directory names ending with slash, listing alpha ordered, except for `.` and `..` listed at beginning Use only digits and letters to sort; Digits come first and listing ends with a new line.